Dexalot/evm-faucet/README.md

 - ``RPC_URL`` The URL address to the evm RPC node.
 - ``CAPTCHA_SECRET`` Your captcha secret from Google reCaptcha
 - ``VUE_APP_CAPTCHA_SITE_KEY`` Your public site captcha key from Google reCaptcha
+- ``ERL_WINDOW_MIN`` Time period for which requests are checked/remembered in minutes
+- ``ERL_MAX_HIT`` The maximum number of connections to allow during the window
+- ``ERL_NUM_PROXIES`` The number of proxies between the user and the server

 ### Running The Project

 In order for the faucet to work, it needs an EVM rpc node to operate on.
 1) All environment variables are correct and your private key has funds in it.
 2) Run the project with hot reloading ``yarn serve``

 When you go to the website on your browser, you might get a warning saying 'Site is not secure'.
 This is because we are signing our own SSL Certificates.
 Please ignore and continue to the website.

 # Node Express

 This backend is used to verify captchas and make a request to the EVM RPC node to issue tokens.
 The backend files are stored in the ``src/server`` directory.
 The node is automatically started with the ``yarn serve`` command but can be individually started with ``node src/server/index.js``

 ## Deployment
  1) Setup environment variables for production
  2) Compile and minify to have a production ready application with the appropriate ``yarn build-*`` command.
 Customize build command in package.json as needed.
  3) Run the node backend by running ``node src/server/index.js``.
 Procfile in the root directory will do this step automatically if you are deploying as an AWS Elastic Beanstalk app.
 Check specifics of your cloud provider as needed.

 # Browser Support